Deng Pufang

-Deng Pufang (邓朴方 (鄧樸方, Dèng Pǔfāng)) (born 16 April 1944) is the eldest son of former Chinese Vice Premier Deng Xiaoping.
-He is mostly known for being injured by the Red Guards and becoming a paraplegic.
+Deng Pufang (邓朴方 (鄧樸方, Dèng Pǔfāng)) (born 16 April 1944) is a Chinese politician, who is the eldest son of former Chinese paramount leader Deng Xiaoping.
+He is mostly known for being injured during the Cultural Revolution by the Red Guards and becoming a paraplegic.
 He has since dedicated his life to improving the rights of people with disabilities.

 Biography

-Deng Pufang was born to Deng Xiaoping and Zhuo Lin, his third wife, in Zuoquan, Jinzhong, Shanxi.
-He is considered a member of the Crown Prince Party.
+Deng Pufang was born to Deng Xiaoping and Zhuo Lin, in Yuntoudi Village, Mataian Town, Liao County, Jinzhong, Shanxi.
+The name "Pufang" was given to him by Liu Bocheng, in the sense of "purity and squareness".

-Paralyzing injury
+As a young boy, he attended the Beijing 13 Middle School.
+In 1962, he enrolled in the Department of Technical Physics of Peking University and joined the Chinese Communist Party in September 1965.

 During the Cultural Revolution, Deng Xiaoping and his family were targeted by Mao Zedong.
 He was branded as a capitalist roader.
 In one session, he was forced to kneel to the ground with his arm stretched out behind him and over his head.
 His family watched as the students forced him to confess to capitalist ways of thinking.

 Mao's Red Guards then imprisoned Deng Pufang.
-He was tortured and thrown out of the window of a three-story building at Peking University in 1968, but some sources claimed he may have fallen or jumped out of the window himself.
+He was tortured and thrown out of the window of a three-story building at Peking University in 1968.
 His back broken, he was rushed to the hospital, but was denied admission.
 By the time he reached another clinic, he was paralyzed.
 He remains a paraplegic, using a wheelchair.

 With regard to his views on the Cultural Revolution, Deng Pufang once said, "The generation of the Cultural Revolution is in no sense a lost generation, as is often said.
 Quite to the contrary.
 All those who passed through that testing have been toughened.
 These people think a great deal, and have their own ideas.
 They are firm in their convictions, and show initiative.
 To my way of thinking this generation represents a trump card for China and for the reforms which they have set in motion."